Waste container

-A waste container, also known as a dustbin, garbage can, and trash can is a type of container that is usually made out of metal or plastic.
+A waste container, also known as a dustbin, rubbish bin, trash can, garbage can, wastepaper basket, and wastebasket, among other names, is a type of container intended to store waste.
+It is usually made out of metal or plastic.
 The words "rubbish", "basket" and "bin" are more common in British English usage; "trash" and "can" are more common in American English usage.
 "Garbage" may refer to food waste specifically (when distinguished from "trash") or to municipal solid waste in general.
+The word "dumpster" (from a genericised trademark) refers to a large outdoor waste container for garbage collectors to pick up the contents.

 Designs

+Trash cans are typically made of steel or plastic (most commonly polyethylene), although some are made of wood or wicker.

 A pedal bin is a container with a lid operated by a foot pedal.
 Lillian Moller Gilbreth, an industrial engineer and efficiency expert, invented the pedal bin in the 1920s for the disposal of kitchen waste.
 The foot pedal enables the user to open the lid without touching it with their hands.

 In the 2010s, some bins have begun to include automated mechanisms such as a lid with infrared detection on the top of the can powered by batteries to open it rather than a foot pedal, freeing the user from touching the bin in any way.
 This helps prevent the bin lids becoming clogged with trash.
 These wastes containers are mostly made of stainless steel.
 Some bin models also include a small receptable for an air freshener.